 - Box mute has been replaced with box enable/disable toggles.
 In your custom scenarios, you may need to manually disable previously muted boxes.

-- Note that the new kernel is much more strict about boxes conforming to OV standards,
+- The new kernel is much more strict about boxes conforming to OV standards,

-hence you will see more warnings than before until these boxes are fixed to conform to the kernels’ expectations.
+hence you may see more warnings than before.
+These usually indicate some components should be fixed to conform to the kernels’ expectations.

 The warnings of the following kind occur when loading scenarios saved with a previous version of the software.
 They can be safely ignored (unless your scenarios have relied on the box messaging feature which is no longer present):